gorkawien/AturuxOS-UKUI/README.md

 # Aturux-OS

-Aturux-OS ist a personal modification (added support for Deepin Desktop Environment (DDE) with some extra software) of the original arch-setup: https://github.com/jorgeluiscarrillo/arch-setup
+Aturux-OS ist a personal modification (added support for UKUI Destkop Environment with some extra software) of the original arch-setup: https://github.com/jorgeluiscarrillo/arch-setup

 arch-setup is a console menu based (TUI) install script for Arch Linux.